liliansteven/Arduino-Calculator-implementation-with-Proteus-Simulation/README.md

 - **`Calculator.ino`**: Arduino code for simple Calculator implementation.
 - **`Calculator.pdsprj`**: Proteus simulation file for visualizing the implementation.
 - **`Calculator.ino.with_bootloader.hex`**: The hex file from the arduino compile.
+- **`Explaining mycode.mp4`**: This is a short video of the arduino code and the proteus implementation , you will find it with Audio [here](https://drive.google.com/file/d/1XOuhXDWWpyv2odDmbPRsv3qJK82X93IM/view?usp=sharing).

 Feel free to explore, modify, and use this code and simulation for your own Arduino and Proteus projects!